Construction plant mechanic

 You usually need to pass an aptitude test to enter this role.

-A full driving licence is usually essential and a special category of licence for driving heavy vehcles is sometimes required.
+A full driving licence is usually essential and a special category of licence for driving heavy vehcles is sometimes needed.

 Find the right course for you